Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 Of course, there was a third camp—the word "camp" being particularly germane in this instance—who saw in Lipstick's earnest self-seriousness and heedless vulgarity a true cult film in the making.
 Normally, lovers of Bad Taste Cinema would have to look to the films of Andy Warhol, John Waters, or Russ Meyer to find a more preposterous co-mingling of haute couture, gratuitous nudity, sweaty-palmed villainy, flared nostril acting, and off-putting violence.

 In telling its story, Lipstick plays fast and loose with just whose perspective we're afforded.
-In the early part of the film, the camera's gaze is more sympathetic to the rapist's experience.
-Evident in how the brutal assault is shot and edited in ways protective of the assailant's modesty, yet never missing an opportunity to expose the victim's nudity in a sometimes startlingly crass tableau.
+In the early part of the film, the camera's gaze is actually more sympathetic to the rapist's experience.
+This is evident both in how the brutal assault is shot and in the ways its editing concerns itself with protecting the modesty of the assailant.
+All the while never missing an opportunity to expose the victim's nudity in sometimes startlingly crass tableau.

 Were Lipstick even a marginally better-made film, I think I’d find it too disturbing (or offensive) to sit through.
 So I take it as a kind of mercy that it’s a movie that lavishes appreciably more imagination and care on its modeling sequences and fabulous disco synth soundtrack (by French composer Michel Polnareff) than on the darker implications of its central drama.
-It’s clear Lipstick wants to be “ripped from today’s headlines” topical, but its melodramatic tone almost dares you to take it seriously.
+It’s clear Lipstick strives for “ripped from today’s headlines” realism, but its melodramatic tone almost dares you to take it seriously.

 In a reversal of the standard ‘70s practice of made-for-TV movies borrowing the plotlines of then-current feature films, Lipstick’s plot has much in common with the groundbreaking 1974 TV movie A Case of Rape.
 Both films dramatizing how a woman’s thwarted efforts to put her rapist behind bars expose a judicial system that instead puts the victim’s life and sexual history on trial.
 But where the Emmy-nominated Elizabeth Montgomery TV film opts for a somber tone of social realism, Lipstick’s unsubtle approach prioritizes shock.